beNative/LogViewer/TECHNICAL_MANUAL.md

 - **Framework**: The UI is built using **React** with **TypeScript**.
 It leverages functional components and hooks for state management and side effects.
 - **Bundler**: **esbuild** is used for fast and efficient bundling of the TypeScript and React code.
 - **Data Storage**: Log data is stored in an in-memory **SQLite database** powered by **sql.js**, a library that compiles SQLite to WebAssembly.
 This allows for powerful and efficient SQL-based querying directly in the browser context of the Electron window.
 The database is structured into a main `logs` table and a specialized `stock_info` table for optimized queries.
+- **Log Parsing Engine (`parsers.ts`)**: A sophisticated parsing module that analyzes raw log messages.
+It uses a series of heuristics to detect and format various content types, including XML, key-value pairs (with complex prefixes), multi-format tables, and SQL statements.
+It provides the structured data for the Log Viewer's "Parsed" details tab.
 - **Data Visualization**: Charts are rendered using **Chart.js**, a powerful and flexible open-source charting library.
 The application also uses `chartjs-adapter-date-fns` for time-series axes and `chartjs-plugin-zoom` for interactive drag-to-select functionality.
 - **Styling**: **Tailwind CSS** is used for utility-first styling.
 A **PostCSS** build step processes the CSS to include vendor prefixes and apply Tailwind transformations.
 The application has been refactored to consolidate all styling into utility classes and a central stylesheet, removing inline styles for improved maintainability.